rgbprocessing/rgbprocessing.github.io/_projects/6_project.md

     </div>
 </div>
 <div class="caption">
-  <strong>Figure 6:</strong> Lesion size distribution by class, showing a substantial number of one-voxel lesions.
+  <strong>Figure 6:</strong> Lesion size distribution by class, showing a substantial number of one-voxel annotations.
 </div>

 **Conclusion**

 This work achieved a center-voxel DICE score of 0.28 on lacunar infarcts, a meaningful improvement over previous work where whole-patch DICE was too unstable to enable systematic model or pipeline iteration for this smallest class.
 Class-aware voxel sampling and the center-voxel DICE metric successfully isolated core segmentation capability despite extreme multi-level imbalance.

 However, voxel-wise evaluation remains computationally prohibitive for whole-volume inference.
 Future directions include pre-training on larger stroke datasets, targeted boundary loss functions for small lesions, and failure mode analysis to identify remaining bottlenecks in minority class performance.
+[Additional work](https://rgbprocessing.github.io/assets/pdf/draft_stroke_multiclass_ensemble.pdf) was done ensembling patch-based and full-volume models to maximize the performance across all classes not just the smallest class.